Sunday, July 20, 2025

 Just before midday, my phone rang.

-It was Edward—my latest chapter and someone who occupied more of my thoughts than I cared to admit.
+It was Mr. Digs—my latest chapter and someone who occupied more of my thoughts than I cared to admit.
 I knew why he was calling.
 The night before, I’d used him as a soft escape from game night, saying it would probably be boring and I might leave early to see him.

 We agreed I’d park at his place and we’d take his truck.
 I'd drive myself home after.
 Easy.
 Just like that, we had plans.

-Edward was calm and said not to rush—just come by around 7:30 PM.
+He was calm and said not to rush—just come by around 7:30 PM.

 “What should I wear?”
 I asked, half for fun, half for real input.